-Pursuant to the services agreement dated 5 October 2018, the Geely Holding Group agreed to sell to the Group (i) the CBUs; and (ii) automobile parts and components to the Group in accordance with the product and service specifications set out in the services agreement with the largest annual caps of (i) RMB303,907,912,000 and (ii) RMB59,076,300,000, respectively for the three years ending 31 December 2021.
+Pursuant to the services agreement dated 5 October 2018, the Geely Holding Group agreed to sell to the Group (i) the CBUs; and (ii) automobile parts and components to the Group in accordance with the product and service specifications set out in the services agreement with the aggregate largest annual caps of (i) RMB303,907,912,000 and (ii) RMB59,076,300,000, respectively for the three years ending 31 December 2021.

 The aforesaid continuing connected transactions have been reviewed by the independent nonexecutive directors of the Company.
-The independent non-executive directors confirmed that the aforesaid connected transactions were entered into (a) in the ordinary and usual course of business of the Group; (b) either on normal commercial terms or on terms no less favourable to the Group than terms available to or from independent third parties; (c) in accordance with the relevant agreements governing them on terms that are fair and reasonable and in the interests of the shareholders of the Company as a whole; and (d) had been determined to be (i) RMB83,345 million for purchases of the CBUs and (ii) RMB2,219 million for purchases of automobile parts and components which did not exceed the annual caps of (i) RMB192,993 million for purchases of CBUs; and (ii) RMB38,094 million for purchases of automobile parts and components for the year ended 31 December 2019 as approved by the Stock Exchange and the independent shareholders of the Company.
+The independent non-executive directors confirmed that the aforesaid connected transactions were entered into (a) in the ordinary and usual course of business of the Group: (b) either on normal commercial terms or on terms no less favourable to the Group than terms available to or from independent third parties; (c) in accordance with the relevant agreements governing them on terms that are fair and reasonable and in the interests of the shareholders of the Company as a whole; and (d) had been determined to be (i) RMB76,280 million for purchases of the CBUs and (ii) RMB295 million for purchases of automobile parts and components which did not exceed the annual caps of (i) RMB250,202 million for purchases of CBUs; and (ii) RMB50,053 million for purchases of automobile parts and components for the year ended 31 December 2020 as approved by the Stock Exchange and the independent shareholders of the Company.

-2. EV agreement amongst the Company, Geely Holding and Geely Group Company Limited ("吉 利集團有限公司" or "GGL") (the EV agreement has an effective term until 31 December 2021)
+EV agreement amongst the Company, Geely Holding and Geely Technology Group Company Limited (formerly known as Geely Group Company Limited) ("GTGL" together with its subsidiaries, collectively the "GTGL Group") (the EV agreement has an effective term until 31 December 2021)

-Pursuant to the EV agreement dated 5 October 2018, the Group agreed to sell the CBUs for electric vehicles to the Geely Holding Group and the GGL, together with its subsidiaries in accordance with the product and service specifications set out in the EV agreement with the largest annual cap being RMB22,060,747,000 for the three years ending 31 December 2021.
+Pursuant to the EV agreement dated 5 October 2018, the Group agreed to sell the CBUs for electric vehicles to the Geely Holding Group and the GTGL Group in accordance with the product and service specifications set out in the EV agreement with the largest annual cap being RMB22,060,747,000 for the three years ending 31 December 2021.

 The aforesaid continuing connected transactions have been reviewed by the independent non-executive directors of the Company.
-The independent nonexecutive directors confirmed that the aforesaid connected transactions were entered into (a) in the ordinary and usual course of business of the Group; (b) either on normal commercial terms or on terms no less favourable to the Group than terms available to or from independent third parties; (c) in accordance with the relevant agreement governing them on terms that are fair and reasonable and in the interests of the shareholders of the Company as a whole; and (d) had been determined to be RMB2,717 million which, did not exceed the annual cap of RMB14.281 million for the year ended 31 December 2019 as approved by the Stock Exchange and the independent shareholders of the Company.
+The independent nonexecutive directors confirmed that the aforesaid connected transactions were entered into (a) in the ordinary and usual course of business of the Group; (b) either on normal commercial terms or on terms no less favourable to the Group than terms available to or from independent third parties; (c) in accordance with the relevant agreement governing them on terms that are fair and reasonable and in the interests of the shareholders of the Company as a whole; and (d) had been determined to be RMB741 million which, did not exceed the annual cap of RMB22,061 million for the year ended 31 December 2020 as approved by the Stock Exchange and the independent shareholders of the Company.